ssmahim01/expenses-dom/README.md

-You can view the live link, click to the link below.
+You can view the live, click to the link below.

 **Live link:** https://ssmahim01.github.io/expenses-dom/